ruthwikr17/RoBERTa/README.md

 **Metrics Comparison Script** (metrics.py)
 	•	Purpose: This script is an experimental testbed designed to answer the question: "Which model architecture is best for this specific task?"
 	•	Workflow: It trains BERT, RoBERTa, and GPT-2 from scratch under the same conditions and directly compares their performance metrics.
-Its goal is not to save a final model for later use, but to generate a comparative analysis to inform which architecture you might choose to build with the individual scripts.
+Its goal is not to save a final model for later use, but to generate a comparative analysis to inform which architecture you might choose to build with the individual scripts.  <br>

 **Future Additions**